dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 ![llm app architecture](/assets/images/llm-backend-architecture.png.png)

-1. The User authenticates with the client side app (SPA/Native).
-Inputs a query.
+1. The User authenticates with the client side app which can be a Single Page Application (SPA) or Native app, then inputs a query.
 2. SPA sends a query to the backend LLM app.
 The LLM app has the user's information and the query.
 3. The backend LLM app uses the user context and query to call the required tools (APIs) to gather the information required or perform certain actions.

 ### What Happens Inside The LLM App?

 The backend app will receive the query along with the "user context" and will have to figure out what tools to call.
-This means using an LLM.
-You can imagine the prompt will include the users past conversations, user's information, tool definitions, instruction on how to use format the inputs for the tool and finally the user's query.
+This can often mean using an LLM, where the prompt can include the users past conversations, user's information, tool definitions, instruction on how to use format the inputs for the tool and finally the user's query.

 The LLM will then look at all this information and output something to indicate the use of tools and the input to those tools.
 The LLM effectively "generates" the inputs to the downstream APIs.
 This means there is a risk of these inputs being affected the user's input in an unintended fashion.